Full derivation of the wave kinetic equation: Overview of the proof

 Since the counting bound $\Df\lesssim(\delta^{-1}L^{2d-2})^{n}$ corresponds to the bound (\ref{naive}) for $\Kc_{\Qc'}$, we see from (\ref{gainintro}) that \emph{this $r_1$ should be defined as the index $r$, replacing the naive definition (\ref{indexintro}), to make (\ref{naive2}) valid.} More precisely, we redefine Although this $r$ is smaller than (\ref{indexintro}), we still have the upper bound $C^n(Cr)!$ for the number of couples with index $r$, because type I and II molecular chains and irregular chains are all explicit objects and inserting copies of them only leads to $C^n$ possibilities.
 Note also that a couple can be reconstructed from the corresponding molecule, again with at most $C^n$ possibilities (Proposition \ref{recover}).

 The last piece of the puzzle is to guarantee the \emph{genuine} $L^1$ integrability of the $\Bc_{\Qc'}$ function in the variables \emph{associated with the type I and II chains}, as we can only afford losses of $(\log L)^{Cr}$ with the new definition (\ref{indexintro2}).
 As it turns out, type I chains in the molecule only come from irregular chains in the couple, which are already treated in Section \ref{irrechanintro}.
 As for type II chains, we can verify that each variable $\alpha_\nf$ associated with such chains again occurs twice in $\Bc_{\Qc'}$ (same as regular couples in Section \ref{timeintintro}), thus integrability can be proved in a similar manner.
-See Proposition \ref{section8main}.
+See Proposition \ref{section8main}. \begin{rem} {Some concepts introduced in this work have also been discussed in earlier mathematical and physical literature such as \cite{ESY,LukSpohn}, under different names.
+For clarity we list some of the correspondences below: \begin{itemize} \item The trees, couples and molecules are different but equivalent ways to represent the standard Feynman diagrams in the literature (though the couples and molecules focus on different aspects of the structure, which is important for this paper); \item The dominant couples, non-dominant regular couples and irregular chains are closely related to the leading diagrams, nested diagrams and necklace diagrams in earlier literature; \item The $(1,1)$ mini-couples and mini-trees correspond to the gain and loss terms described in earlier literature; \item The atomic counting bounds in Lemma \ref{lem:counting} is conceptually related to the crossing bounds in earlier literature; in particular the rigidity theorem, Proposition \ref{gain}, achieves the same ``gain per crossing" effect as in \cite{ESY}, but now in the \emph{nonlinear} setting. \end{itemize}} \end{rem}